abobykin/youtube-fullscreen-autoplaying-page-with-sound/README.md

-# youtube-fullscreen-autoplaying-page-with-sound
+# Embedded Youtube autoplay with sound

-Simple webpage with embedded fullscreen Youtube with enabled autoplaying with sound
+### Simple webpage with embedded fullscreen Youtube with enabled autoplaying with sound (if it's not restricted in browser)